What Does The Singing School cost?

 We have no official limit, but remember that The Singing School is a serious learning environment with almost 10 hours of classes each day (50 hours in five days).
 In recent years, we have had students as young as 10.
-A majority of our students are adults, however there are always many Christian teens with whom your child may socialize.
+A majority of our students are adults, however, there are always many Christian teens with whom your child may socialize.
 Use your best judgment when deciding about the age your child may be ready for The Singing School.
 Of course, we would love if you would come with your child(ren)!
 The Singing School can be a great family experience in a Christian environment.

 What Should I Bring with Me to The Singing School?

 Clothes: Be aware that the average July temperature in Abilene, Texas is 94F with 60% humidity.
 Our classes are all conducted indoors in fully air-conditioned (read: “at times chilly”) classrooms.
 Most of our students and teachers dress casually (Dockers/nice jeans, button-down/polo shirts).
 We do request, though, that shorts not be worn during class time.
-On Thursday evening we do take an official group photograph of the entire school.
+On Wednesday evening we will take an official group photograph of the entire school.

 For the Classroom: Pens/pencils, notebook paper (a binder with many, many handouts is provided); a backpack or satchel may be very useful in moving from class to class.
 Laptop computers are not needed for any classes, even for taking notes (most notes are provided), though they may be useful for classes involving PowerPoint (upper division Worship Leader courses).

 Regardless of your course of study, a pitch pipe will be useful.
 If you are in the Song Leading or Worship Development tracks, a pitch pipe is required.
 If you do not have one, you may purchase one at a discounted price at registration.